 The Scriptures teach that a plurality of elders governed individual New Testament churches (Acts 14:23; Acts 20:28; Titus 1:5; Philippians 1:1).
 The Scripture does not mention any congregations featuring a stand-alone pastor and leader.
 A plurality of godly elders, exercising their individual gifts, squares with the Scripture’s teaching that wisdom is found in a multitude of godly counselors (Proverbs 11:4; Proverbs 12:15; Proverbs 15:22; Proverbs 19:20; Proverbs 24:6).
 This truth does not eliminate the possibility and likelihood that one or more elders will stand out from the others as more public in their ministries or more influential in their workings on the Elder Board.

-The Senior Pastor automatically serves as an Elder and, because of his public presence and responsibility before the congregation, may be considered “first among equals” as a member of the Elder Board.
-The Senior Pastor should be gifted primarily as a preacher/teacher and as a leader.
+The Senior Pastor serves as an Elder and, because of his public presence and responsibility before the congregation continues on the Elder board as a member without intermittence.
+His leadership is essential to the harmonious and healthy function of the Elders and is equal to all other Elders.
+The Senior Pastor should be gifted primarily as a preacher/teacher, visionary, and as a leader.
 He is worthy of double honor because he labors in “word and doctrine.”
 (1Timothy 5:17)

-The Bible teaches that Deacons “lead by serving” (Acts 6).
-The Deacons serve under the authority of the Board of Elders in various capacities within the church.
+The Bible teaches that Deacons “lead by serving” (Acts 6, 1Timothy 3).
+The Deacons serve under the authority of the Elders in various capacities within the church.
 The qualifications for Elders and Deacons are the same regarding an individual’s character, but they differ in aptitude.
 The elders are to be “able to teach” while the deacons are to be “able and proved as servants.”
 Both men and women of the church may be part of the Deacon Ministry under that Authority of the Elders.
 All will be called Deacon.
 (Romans 16:1)

 Individuals of dignity, above reproach, not double tongued, first tested as servants, not addicted to wine, spouses must be faithful, dignified, temperate, not fond of sordid gain, holding to the mystery of faith with a clear conscience, husband of one wife, manages household well.
 (1Timothy 3:8-12)